-Thanks to everyone who submitted nominations for the 2016 Delivering Excellence Awards, celebrating our staff and volunteers.
-In the last issue of Connections, we asked for your nominations for the Compassion in Practice Award recognising individuals who have made a real difference Helen volunteers in the recreation hub at the Hartington through their care and commitment.
-Unit in Chesterfield.
-She understands how it feels to be a All your nominations were studied by a judging panel patient on the ward and strives to use her lived experience that included our Acting Chief Executive, a Non-Executive to give others hope as part of their recovery journey.
-Staff Director, staff governor and service receiver representative. member Clare Farnsworth, who nominated Helen, described The winner - who received two separate nominations - how Helen's presence in the hub "lifts everyone's mood.
-She always has a smile and a positive attitude". was...
-Bridget Teehan, nursing assistant Bridget, who works at the Kedleston Unit - our lowsecure mental health unit in Derby - was described by Andrea and Tina, who work in our Substance Misuse service, one of the people who nominated her as "very caring and witnessed an individual known to the team (but not an open understanding".
-The other said, "She always has a bright client) collapse in Ilkeston.
-Being aware that this person smile, and is always open and down to earth, and caring was at high risk of overdose, they went to check on him and compassionate, and is always prepared to listen.
-On and decided he was likely experiencing a heroin overdose. account of this, she knows how to brighten up your day".
-They called an ambulance but also made the decision to administer a drug to block the effects of the heroin.
-Their Maura Teager, Non-Executive Director and one of the quick response and action brought the individual round from the overdose and almost certainly saved a life. judging panel, said, "When you are in a difficult place, no matter who you are, the way people respond to you makes all the difference.
+Bridget Teehan (centre) is presented with her Compassion in Practice Award by Margaret Gildea, Non-Executive Director (left), and Ifti Majid, Acting Chief Executive (right) Thanks to everyone who submitted nominations for the 2016 Delivering Excellence Awards, celebrating our staff and volunteers.
+In the last issue of Connections, we asked for your nominations for the Compassion in Practice Award - recognising individuals who have made a real difference through their care and commitment.
+All your nominations were studied by a judging panel that included our Acting Chief Executive, a Non-Executive Director, staff governor and service receiver representative.
+The winner - who received two separate nominations - was...

+Bridget Teehan, nursing assistant Bridget, who works at the Kedleston Unit - our low-secure mental health unit in Derby - was described by one of the people who nominated her as "very caring and understanding".
+The other said, "She always has a bright smile, and is always open and down to earth, and caring and compassionate, and is always prepared to listen.
+On account of this, she knows how to brighten up your day".
+Maura Teager, Non-Executive Director and one of the judging panel, said, "When you are in a difficult place, no matter who you are, the way people respond to you makes all the difference.
 Bridget is a wonderful role model.
 She seems to sprinkle people with a bit of gold dust".
 Celebrate staff all year Experienced great care from one of our staff?

-Nominate them through our DEED (Delivering Excellence Every Day) recognition scheme: www.derbyshirehealthcareft.nhs.uk/DEED Compassion in Practice Award Bridget Techar
+Nominate them through our DEED (Delivering Excellence Every Day) recognition scheme:

+www.derbyshirehealthcareft.nhs.uk/DEED

+Other award winners included: